 Up to 3 Trustees are elected by the membership at a general meeting.
-Members are circulated with invitations requesting nominations for elected board member positions which are vacant or will become vacant upon the retirement of a Trustee.
+Invitations requesting nominations for elected board member positions which are vacant or will become vacant upon the retirement of a Trustee are circulated to Members.

 All board members serve terms of up to 3 years, after the 3 years, their position will be reviewed in accordance with the skills matrix, board composition and board diversity.
 The Chair and appointed members may be offered the option of a 3-year extension.
-A maximum of 3 terms of 3 year's may be served.
+A maximum of 3 terms of 3 years may be served.
 In cases of elected members, they will be eligible to re-stand for election, for further terms of 3 years, with a maximum of 3 terms served.